SlotMatch: Distilling Object-Centric Representations for Unsupervised Video Segmentation: Introduction

 \section{Introduction}

-A fundamental goal in machine perception is developing systems that, similarly to humans, understand complex visual scenes as compositions of distinct objects.
-This capability, studied in the area of \emph{object-centric representation learning} \cite{Burgess-arxiv-2019,Greff-ICML-2019,Locatello-NeurIPS-2020} is a critical step for building agents that can reason about, interact with, and understand their surroundings.
+A fundamental goal in machine perception is developing systems that, as humans, understand complex visual scenes as compositions of distinct objects.
+This capability, studied in the area of \emph{object-centric representation learning} \cite{Burgess-arxiv-2019,Greff-ICML-2019,Locatello-NeurIPS-2020}, is a critical step for building agents that can reason about, interact with, and understand their surroundings.
 Recent advances in self-supervised learning have produced powerful foundational models \cite{caron2021emerging,he2022masked,oquab2023dinov2}.
 When integrated into slot-based attention frameworks \cite{kipf-ICLR-2022,Locatello-NeurIPS-2020}, these models can discover and segment objects from complex scenes with remarkable fidelity.
 However, their success is predicated on their scale, as the high computational costs create bottlenecks for deployment.
 As such, typical self-supervised models are incompatible with resource-constrained environments, where object-centric representations built for video-related tasks would be most valuable.

 To overcome this critical trade-off between performance and efficiency, we propose a knowledge distillation strategy tailored for object-centric models.
 Our method transfers the object discovery capabilities of a large \emph{teacher} model to a lightweight \emph{student}, aiming to create a final model that is not only more suitable for resource-constrained applications, but is also a more effective learner.